facebookresearch/hiplot/docs/getting_started.rst

 `Streamlit <https://www.streamlit.io/>`_ allows data scientists and machine learning engineers to create beautiful, performant apps in pure Python.

 This is the best way to create custom interfaces with HiPlot.
-For instance, you can perform dynamic actions based on selected rows inside HiPlot (like plotting or displaying further information), and still have a sharable/deployable interace.
+For instance, you can perform dynamic actions based on selected rows inside HiPlot (like plotting or displaying further information), and still have a sharable/deployable interface.

 **Learn more** in the tutorial: :ref:`tutoStreamlit`